Hyperobjekt/hyperobjekt-site/README.md

-# Stanford Education Data Archive
+# HYPEROBJEKT

-This is the web site for the Stanford Education Data Archive web site.
+This is the website for the Hyperobjekt digital agency.